UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint4/sprint4.md

 ## BRAV-21
 - As a social user I want to post pictures on my account so that I can share gym progress pictures, and other gym related content on my page.
+- Allows users to post pictures, which will appear in the Profile secture under their images.

 ## BRAV-19
-- As a progress trackign user I want to graph my BMI, and bodyfat percentages so that I can visualize BMI, and bodyfat percentage change overtime.
+- As a progress tracking user I want to graph my BMI, and bodyfat percentages so that I can visualize BMI, and bodyfat percentage change overtime.

-## BRAV-25
-- As a social user concerned with privacy, I want the option to restrict the visibility of the content on my profile to my followers, so that I can protect my privacy, and have control over who sees my content.
+- Create graphs to allow users to easily view their progress.

 ## BRAV-13
 - As an exercising user interested in providing feedback, I want to rate public workout playlists so I can provide feedback to content creators within the app.
+- Create UI and functionality to allow users to rate other workouts.
+-
 ## BRAV-10
 - As an exercising user, I want to log my completed workouts, and view them in chronological order, so I have a record of the workouts I completed.
+- Display all completed workouts to the user on the Workout page.

 # Spikes/Blockers
 - Getting AWS set up